Amazon Fire TV: Second generation

-In October 18, 2023, Amazon released their second generation Fire TV Stick 4K Max.
+On October 18, 2023, Amazon released their second generation Fire TV Stick 4K Max.
 Notable improvements include a slightly improved MediaTek 2.0 GHz CPU, an increase to 16 GB of flash storage and Wi-Fi 6E support.

 Fire TV Stick 4K Select

 On September 30, 2025, Amazon announced the Fire TV Stick 4K Select.
-It will not use Fire OS, but instead will use Vega OS, a new Linux-based operating system from Amazon.
+Unlike previous generations which ran the Android-based Fire OS, the Fire TV Stick 4K Select runs Vega OS, a proprietary, web-centric operating system based on Linux.
 It uses a MediaTek 1.7 GHz Quad-core CPU and has 1 GB of RAM.

 Fire TV Edition

 Fire TV Edition is the product name applied to smart television sets produced by major television manufacturers that include Amazon Fire OS and the Fire TV interface, licensed from Amazon.
 They offer basic live television program information and minimal recording capabilities.
-Fire TV Edition television models are available from Best Buy's house brand Insignia, Toshiba (in U.S. and Canadian markets), and JVC and Grundig (in European markets).
+Fire TV Edition television models are available from Best Buy's house brand Insignia and Toshiba (in U.S. and Canadian markets), along with Xiaomi, JVC and Grundig (in European markets), as well as Panasonic, TCL and Hisense.

 Fire TV Recast

 The Fire TV Recast is a digital video recorder that works with an over-the-air antenna to record shows for later viewing on a Fire TV or an Amazon Echo Show device.
 It was announced in September 2018 and began shipping in the United States on November 14, 2018.

-In August 15, 2022, Amazon confirmed the discontinuation of the Fire TV Recast.
+On August 15, 2022, Amazon confirmed the discontinuation of the Fire TV Recast.
 Among the downsides: Content stored on a Recast cannot be viewed using other major streaming devices, such as Roku, Apple TV, or Chromecast, limiting its appeal; it also never gained the ability to skip commercials during playback.